sarnold/timew-addons/README.rst

   $ source .venv/bin/activate
   (.venv) $ pip install git+https://github.com/sarnold/timew-addons.git

-The alternative to python venv is the Tox_ test driver.
+The alternative to python venv is the Tox_ automation tool.
 If you have it installed already, clone this repository and try the following commands from the top-level source directory.